The Battle of Flodden was a complex, political, and bloody battle fought right on the Border of England and Scotland on 9th September 1513.

 And, the 500th anniversary of this major Battle in 2013 has sprouted a number of commemorative events organised by many different community groups and individuals though out the Borderlands and beyond.

 Added to this, there is a four-year Heritage Lottery Funded project on-going from 2013 to 2017, which includes Archaeology digs, Documentary Research, and Education Programmes.

-Please follow this section to read about events planned in 2013, and to learn more about the creation of the UK’s first cross-border ecomuseum, and to find out about the four-year HLF-funded Flodden Project.
+Please visit www.flodden1513.com to read more about Flodden events planned in 2013, to learn more about the creation of the UK’s first cross-border ecomuseum, and to find out about the four-year HLF-funded Flodden Project.